SUPPORTER ROADMAP

 Blogs and storytelling to process and connect

 In addition to online support groups, sometimes it helps just to read about other experiences.
 Or, you may like journaling and find it helpful to write your own blog entries to help process what you are going through.
 Sometimes by telling your story you can connect with someone else in the world that can give you the support you need).
-Check out the blog links below for helpful stories and insights.

 Once treatment is over you may be looking for a chance to reconnect.
 Check out the following sites for some opportunities to connect with your friend and nature as you enjoy exciting outdoor adventures together.
 Most camps are free or have a nominal fee.